Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks third in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have a 4.89 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox have a 4.95 team ERA that ranks 27th among all MLB pitching staffs.

-- The White Sox give up the fourth-most home runs in baseball (187 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (190 total, 1.4 per game).

-- Scholtens gets the start for the White Sox, his ninth of the season.
-He is 1-6 with a 3.97 ERA and 47 strikeouts through 70 1/3 innings pitched.

-- In his last time out on Tuesday, the right-hander threw 5 1/3 innings against the Baltimore Orioles, giving up one earned run while surrendering six hits.
+- The right-hander's most recent time out was on Wednesday against the Baltimore Orioles, when he tossed six innings, surrendering five earned runs while giving up six hits.

-- The 29-year-old has an ERA of 3.97, with 6 strikeouts per nine innings, in 22 games this season.
-Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.